Const-me/Vrmac/Vrmac/Draw/VAA.md

 My implementation caches these meshes rather aggressively.
 I’m only re-generating them when zoom changes by at least a factor of 2.

-Despite the meshes can be reused after arbitrary changes to orientation and translation, I still re-generating them when the shapes are translated or rotated substantially.<br/>
+Despite the meshes can be reused after arbitrary changes to orientation and translation, I still re-generate them when the shapes are translated or rotated substantially.<br/>
 The reason for that, the C++ code which generates these meshes can optionally do viewport culling.<br/>
 It appears that on Pi4 in my test cases, the profit from fewer vertices and triangles due to viewport culling outweighs costs of more frequent re-generation of these meshes.